ioccc-src/winner/2011/vik/README.md

 ## Copyright and CC BY-SA 4.0 License:

 This file is Copyright (c) 2023 by Landon Curt Noll.
 All Rights Reserved.
-You are free to share and adapt this file under the terms this license:
+You are free to share and adapt this file under the terms of this license:

     Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)